thompsonsed/pycoalescence/docs/necsim/file_necsim_NRrand.h.rst

 --------------------

 James Rosindell
 The definitions for the constants defined here should not be altered.
-BSD-3 Licence.
+MIT Licence.